 Education Social Studies Curriculum Theory

-Cathryn van Kessel is an Assistant Professor at the University of Alberta in Secondary Social Studies Education.
+Cathryn van Kessel is an Associate Professor at the University of Alberta in Secondary Social Studies Education.

 Cathryn was born and raised in the Edmonton area, but lived and studied in Vancouver for almost a decade.
 Cathryn’s career as an educator began in 2005 with a move back to her original city, teaching junior and senior high social studies and Latin in Edmonton until 2015.
 Three of these years included serving as a vice-principal, and then subsequently she continued teaching part-time while undertaking the initial stages of her doctoral studies at the University of Alberta.
 She accepted an academic position in the Faculty of Education in 2016.